Norman... Is That You?

 Norman...
 Is That You? is a 1976 American comedy film directed by George Schlatter and starring Redd Foxx and Pearl Bailey.
 It is based on the play Norman, Is That You?
 The film version changes the locale from New York City to Los Angeles and substitutes the Jewish family from the original play with an African American one.

 Overview

 Ben Chambers' wife Beatrice runs away to Mexico with Ben's brother Albert.
 Ben arrives at the home of his son Norman in Los Angeles, seeking consolation.
 Instead, he discovers Norman is gay and living with Garson Hobart.
 While dealing with the abandonment of his wife, Ben tries to understand his son's orientation.
-After an altercation with Norman, due to Ben hiring a prostitute for his son, Ben forms a bond with Garson.
+After an altercation with Norman, due to Ben's hiring a prostitute for his son, Ben forms a bond with Garson.